networknt/light-doc/content/tutorial/rest/swagger/database/dbscripts.md

 ```

-Above scripts can be found in https://github.com/networknt/light-example-4j/tree/master/rest/swagger/database/dbscript
-You can just copy the dbscript folder from database.bak to database folder as scripting for these three databases
-are out of scope in this tutorial.
+Above scripts can be found in https://github.com/networknt/light-example-4j/tree/master/rest/swagger/database/dbscript You can copy the dbscript folder from database.bak to database folder as scripting for these three databases are out of scope in this tutorial.

-In the next step, we are going to start three databases with Docker and make them ready to be
-connected from the project we are building.
+In the next step, we are going to [start three databases][] with Docker and make them ready to be connected from the project we are building.

+[start three databases]: /tutorial/rest/swagger/database/startdb/